DavidPhillipOster/fileboss/README.md

 7/08/2020 - started
 V 1.1 - Add launch screen large icon.
 Add launch screen support for dark mode.

+1/13/2021
+Added FileBoss in Swift - a complete translation of this app to Swift

 ### License:

 Apache 2.
 See the LICENSE file in this repository.